-Planning for Care when you are no longer able to
+Planning for care when I am no longer able to

 Is there anyone else you could ask, who may be able to help now or in the future?
 Consider having a conversation with family or friends – talking to someone may alleviate your worries about the future.

 Consider organising a Lasting Power of Attorney, this is a legal document to enable others to make decisions for you should you be in a situation you are unable to do so.

 There are two types of LPA – LPA (Personal Welfare) and LPA (Property and Financial Affairs).
 For further information on LPAs visit https://www.gov.uk/power-of-attorney